Class: Trojan-Dropper

 Adversaries may achieve persistence by adding a program to a startup folder or referencing it with a Registry run key.
 Adding an entry to the "run keys" in the Registry or startup folder will cause the program referenced to be executed when a user logs in.
 These programs will be executed under the context of the user and will have the account's associated permissions level.

-Adversaries may rename legitimate system utilities to try to evade security mechanisms concerning the usage of those utilities.
-Security monitoring and control mechanisms may be in place for system utilities adversaries are capable of abusing.
-It may be possible to bypass those security mechanisms by renaming the utility prior to utilization (ex: rename rundll32.exe
+Adversaries may rename legitimate / system utilities to try to evade security mechanisms concerning the usage of those utilities.
+Security monitoring and control mechanisms may be in place for legitimate utilities adversaries are capable of abusing, including both built-in binaries and tools such as PSExec, AutoHotKey, and IronPython.
+It may be possible to bypass those security mechanisms by renaming the utility prior to utilization (ex: rename

-).
-An alternative case occurs when a legitimate utility is copied or moved to a different directory and renamed to avoid detections based on system utilities executing from non-standard paths.
+rundll32.exe).
+An alternative case occurs when a legitimate utility is copied or moved to a different directory and renamed to avoid detections based on these utilities executing from non-standard paths.
+T1036.005

 Adversaries may match or approximate the name or location of legitimate files or resources when naming/placing them.
 This is done for the sake of evading defenses and observation.
 This may be done by placing an executable in a commonly trusted directory (ex: under System32) or giving it the name of a legitimate, trusted program (ex: svchost.exe).
 In containerized environments, this may also be done by creating a resource in a namespace that matches the naming convention of a container pod or cluster.
 Alternatively, a file or container image name given may be a close approximation to legitimate programs/images or something innocuous.

-Adversaries may interact with the Windows Registry to hide configuration information within Registry keys, remove information as part of cleaning up, or as part of other techniques to aid in persistence and execution.
+Adversaries may interact with the Windows Registry as part of a variety of other techniques to aid in defense evasion, persistence, and execution.

 Adversaries may set files and directories to be hidden to evade detection mechanisms.
 To prevent normal users from accidentally changing special files on a system, most operating systems have the concept of a ‘hidden’ file.
 These files don’t show up when a user browses the file system with a GUI or when using normal commands on the command line.
-Users must explicitly ask to show the hidden files either via a series of Graphical User Interface (GUI) prompts or with command line switches (dir /a
+Users must explicitly ask to show the hidden files either via a series of Graphical User Interface (GUI) prompts or with command line switches (

-for Windows and ls –a
+dir /a for Windows and ls –a for Linux and macOS).
+TA0007

 Adversaries may attempt to gather information about attached peripheral devices and components connected to a computer system.
 Peripheral devices could include auxiliary resources that support a variety of functionalities such as keyboards, printers, cameras, smart card readers, or removable storage.
 The information may be used to enhance their awareness of the system and network environment or may be used for further actions.

-* © 2025 The MITRE Corporation.
+* © 2026 The MITRE Corporation.
 This work is reproduced and distributed with the permission of The MITRE Corporation.